Ghoul (miniseries): Reception

 Siddhant Adlakha of IGN called it a "gloriously depraved work" and wrote: "It’s the kind of horror where security cameras and sound visualizers build to scares, rather than delivering them at a distance."
 Saibal Chatterjee of NDTV praised the performances of the cast and wrote that the series is "bolstered by acting of the highest quality".
 Kayla Kumari Upadhyay of Thrillist wrote: "[..]
 Ghoul pulls from Arabic folklore to craft a tense, tightly edited monster movie with a fantastic leading woman."

 Suhani Singh of India Today called it a "camp horror albeit not a thrilling one."
 Nandini Ramnath of Scroll.in felt that the "characters are as unconvincing as the treatment" and said that the series is "neither scary nor convincing".
 Ankur Pathak of HuffPost felt the writing was "expository" as well as the dialogues were "over-written and verbose."
 He however praised the background score.
 Alaka Sahani of The Indian Express called it "a fine example of using cross-cultural elements to aid storytelling."
 She further wrote: "This subversive show, can be a precursor to content that not only offer chills but also effectively deliver socially-relevant tales."

 Melissa Camacho of Common Sense Media opined that the series "feels a bit uneven, with some segments focusing more on political commentary" and felt that the backstories of characters other than Nida were "rich with potential", but unexplored.
-She concluded, "[T]here's an interesting story here, and one that is worth the watch if you are looking for a compelling, truly scary viewing experience".
-Chuck Bowen of Slant Magazine felt that by converting a feature film into a miniseries, the series "constantly dips into redundant exposition, all the while eliding emotional textures that might complicate the smooth delivery of unoriginal plotting."
+She concluded: "[T]here's an interesting story here, and one that is worth the watch if you are looking for a compelling, truly scary viewing experience".
+Chuck Bowen of Slant felt that by converting a feature film into a miniseries, the series "constantly dips into redundant exposition, all the while eliding emotional textures that might complicate the smooth delivery of unoriginal plotting."
 A review carried by the IANS called it "all atmosphere, no substance".
 Tanul Thakur of The Wire praised the series and cited it as "cinematically rich, politically aware – that, one hopes, will set a precedent."
 Raja Sen wrote: "Despite compelling cinematography and very slick sound design, this is a derivative (and predictable) B-movie that has been stretched—for no reason I can think other than risking the wrath of ticket-bearing theatregoers—into a dull three-parter."
-The Editorial team of Thousand Miles wrote, " In short, Ghoul is a horrifying tale with a twisting plot that narrates a story magnificently deeper than the random average haunted tales."
+The Editorial team of Thousand Miles wrote: " In short, Ghoul is a horrifying tale with a twisting plot that narrates a story magnificently deeper than the random average haunted tales."